asifmomin/dotfiles/docs/instructions.md

 # Installation & Setup Instructions

-Complete guide for installing and configuring the dotfiles system on any supported platform.
+Complete guide for installing and configuring the dotfiles system.

+> **Quick Start?** See [QUICKSTART.md](./QUICKSTART.md) for a 5-minute setup guide.

 ## Prerequisites